Kwik Trip

-Kwik Trip is a chain of convenience stores founded in 1965 that has locations throughout Wisconsin, Minnesota, and the Upper Peninsula of Michigan under the name Kwik Trip, and in Illinois, Iowa, and South Dakota under the name Kwik Star.
+Kwik Trip is a chain of convenience stores founded in 1965 that has locations throughout Wisconsin, Minnesota, and the Upper Peninsula of Michigan under the name Kwik Trip, and in Illinois, Iowa, South Dakota, and North Dakota under the name Kwik Star.
 The company also operates stores under the name Tobacco Outlet Plus, Kwik Spirits, and Stop-N-Go.
 The company is privately owned by the Zietlow family and is headquartered in La Crosse, Wisconsin.

 Unlike many other convenience store chains, Kwik Trip is a food service leader; the company is vertically integrated across most of its product lines.
 Kwik Trip also has an internal bakery operation that provides bread, doughnuts, and muffin products to its stores, along with a store-brand snack line called "Urge!".
 The company maintains branding partnerships with several Upper Midwest professional sports teams, including Minnesota's Twins, Vikings, and Wild and Wisconsin's Green Bay Packers, Milwaukee Brewers, and Milwaukee Bucks.

 All locations have small grocery sections selling basic fruits, bread, canned food, frozen food, sliced cheeses, and ice cream, along with traditional convenience store food such as bottled drinks and hot dogs.
 Notably, the chain has sold bananas, baking potatoes, and yellow onions for 39 cents per pound as a loss leader, along with fresh beef, hot dogs, bratwurst, and chicken.
 All stores also have heated and ready-to-eat food, and will cook food to order off a small menu.

 History

 Early Kwik Trip

-Kwik Trip was founded in 1965 by John Hansen.
-Hansen had the convenience store concept and brought in Gateway Foods executives D.B.
-"Reiny" Reinhart and Don Zietlow as investors.
-The company remained owned by the three until Reinhart's death in 1996.
-The first store was in Eau Claire, Wisconsin at 1402 South Hastings Way and was considered a "new type of store" in Eau Claire.
-The model was that of a small corner grocery store, similar to convenience stores found in the southern and western U.S. at the time.
+"Kwik Trip" was founded as a small grocery store by John and Donna Hansen on June 16, 1965.
+This store was in Eau Claire, Wisconsin, at 1402 South Hastings Way and was considered a "new type of store" for the town.
+Gateway Foods executive D.B.
+"Reiny" Reinhart was brought in as an investor from the beginning, and another Gateway Foods executive Don Zietlow would join later as another investor.
+The model was similar to convenience stores found in the southern and western U.S. at the time.
 The stores were open every day, including holidays, and did not sell fuel at first.

 Kwik Trip added new stores in the Eau Claire area in the following years and added gasoline in 1970.
 The first La Crosse location opened in 1971, and in 1973, a distribution center was built and the headquarters moved to La Crosse.
 In the late 1970s and 1980s, Kwik Trip saw an influx in company growth; it expanded its corporate offices three times and the distribution center twice, and in 1986 it hit the 100-store mark.

 In 1993, Kwik Trip opened its first location in Iowa under the name Kwik Star to avoid confusion with QuikTrip, which had stores in Iowa.
 Its first retail car wash, which soon became a staple for the brand, opened in 1997.
 In 1999, Kwik Trip merged its petroleum, grocery, fresh delivery, and fleet maintenance departments to form its own transportation subsidiary, Convenience Transportation, LLC.